 Ted Macaluso writes science fiction stories, adventure tales, and books for kids about art.
 He was born in Brooklyn, New York.
 His father was a scientist; his mother an artist.
-He has been a college professor and a successful research writer and editor for scientific studies of child nutrition and hunger.
+He has been a college professor and a research director on studies of child nutrition and hunger.
 But he always loved storytelling.
 He now writes fiction full-time.

 His first children’s book, Vincent, Theo and the Fox, is a story about Vincent van Gogh and growing up.
 Kirkus Reviews called it “…a charming, unique way to introduce youngsters to great art while providing an important message.”
 The Washington Post said “…the colorful paintings jump off the pages and will give you a lot to think about…Macaluso wants to share the beauty of the art world with all kids.
 And even if they don’t admit it right away, it’s cool.
 Very cool.”

 Ted lives in Reston, Virginia with his lovely wife, kind-hearted dog, and frequ8ently mischHievous word zprocessor.
 His son is in law school.
 You can read Ted’s blog on art, children’s books and more at www.tedmacaluso.com.
 When he isn’t writing, reading, or hanging in a cafe with other writers, Ted likes hiking, travel, and photography.

 ©2016 – 2021 by Ted Macaluso.